LocalNotaryFinder

 What Is a Loan Signing Agent?

-LocalNotaryFinder — Last updated June 2026
+LocalNotaryFinder — Last updated August 2026

 A loan signing agent is a notary public who specializes in witnessing the signing of mortgage and real estate loan documents.
 While any notary can notarize a document, loan signing agents have additional training and certification to handle the complete set of documents involved in a real estate closing — a critical role in the home purchase and refinance process.